-Great family portraits are like kids themselves:
+Great family portraits are like families themselves:

 They're not boring, they're not cheap, and they're totally worth it.